digitalpalidictionary/dpd-db/README.md

 ## Build a complete database locally

-⚠ When `sandhi/sandhi_splitter.py` runs with the config option `deconstructor.all_texts = yes`, it will take several hours to complete.
+⚠️ WARNING: When `sandhi/sandhi_splitter.py` runs with the config option `deconstructor.all_texts = yes`, it will take several hours to complete.

 Starting with a fresh clone of the tip: